zixoan/iona/README.md

   - Reads an int from the standard input
   - var number = ReadInt()
 - ReadFloat() : string
-  - Reads an float from the standard input
+  - Reads a float from the standard input
   - var floatingPointNum = ReadFloat()
 - Size(string|array) : int
   - Returns the size of a given string or number of elements in an array